binocarlos/kettle-ui/README.md

      * `title` - text to display
      * `handler` - function that handles the button click
      * `divider` - a boolean that turns this item into a menu divider
- * `children` - React element to include after the left hand buttons
- * `rightChildren` - React element to include after the right hand buttons

-The toolbar also has some helper methods:
+The ButtonRow also has some helper methods:

 ##### `getMenuItems(items, handler)`